6 Sand Hill Road, Suite 301, Flemington, NJ 08822

 If you are on birth control pills, please be advised that antibiotics and other medications can and may neutralize the preventive effect of birth control pills, allowing for conception and pregnancy.
 Please consult your physician to initiate additional forms of birth control during the period of treatment.

-Anti-swelling medication – If Dr. Sansevere prescribed medication to help control swelling, please take the medication on the specified dosing schedule.
+Anti-swelling medication – If our team prescribed medication to help control swelling, please take the medication on the specified dosing schedule.

 Prescription rinse – Rinse with the prescribed antibiotic rinse (Peridex) as directed.